brandsis/kirby-align-marks/README.md

 When the text-center or text-right alignment mark is clicked, the selected content is wrapped in a `<span>` with a custom class &nbsp; `txt-c` or `txt-r` respectively &nbsp; inside the block-level `<p>` or `<hX>` element.
 The class is added both in the Panel and in the front-end.
 The marks act as toggles, so clicking again will remove the `<span>`.

+The `txt-c` and `txt-r` classes are already included in the plugin's CSS file at `/site/plugins/align-marks/index.css` to align the button in the Panel preview.
 To style the class in the front-end, add this code to your main CSS file...

 ```
     *:has(> *[class*="txt-c"]) {